The Fletcher-Sinclair Mansion. Image via Ukrainian Institute.

 “The Flesh of War.”
 Image via Ukrainian Institute.

-Five Elements of War grapples with the cost and causes of the ongoing war in Eastern Ukraine.
-Bullet casings, shrapnel, and documents gathered from the frontlines are incorporated with thick daubs of oil and acrylic paint to create a highly textured and imposing canvasses that succeed in confronting the viewer with the harsh reality in Eastern Ukraine.
+Five Elements of War grapples with the cost and causes of the ongoing conflict in Eastern Ukraine between the Ukrainian military and ethnic-Russian separatists.
+Bullet casings, shrapnel, and documents gathered from the frontlines are incorporated with thick daubs of oil and acrylic paint to create a highly textured and imposing canvasses that succeed in confronting the viewer with the harsh reality on the front lines of the contested Donetsk People’s Republic.

 “The Brain of War” Image via Ukrainian Institute.